NiklasRoberts/TreeGrowthPrediction/README.md

 # AI-Final-Project
-Using applied data science techniques to analyze a [Forest Ecology dataset](https://data.nal.usda.gov/dataset/c-55-thinning-and-fertilization-western-redcedar-c55-wrc-tf) measuring tree growth in response to thinning and fertilization in the western Olympic Peninsula over several years.
+Using applied data science techniques to analyze a [Forest Ecology dataset](https://data.nal.usda.gov/dataset/c-55-thinning-and-fertilization-western-redcedar-c55-wrc-tf) measuring tree growth in response to thinning and fertilization in the western Olympic Peninsula over several decades.

 ## Environment setup
 - Create fresh environment using python=3.8